 MORE ESSENTIAL OIL USES & RECIPES!
 For 150+ effective recipes & natural remedies, get a copy of my national bestselling book, The Healing Power of Essential Oils.
 Buy today to get instant access to $300 in digital bonuses (videos, guides & more) to help you learn how to use essential oils safely & effectively!
 HealingPowerOfEssentialOils.com

 Last but not least, of the anise essential oil actions we’re highlighting today, antibacterial effects steal the show.
 Antibacterial essential oils are incredibly useful, from respiratory illnesses to skin treatments or countertop cleaning solutions.

 Anise is one of the essential oils with the distinct benefit of being active against bacteria in the mouth.
 In one study, a decoction of the whole seed was used to demonstrate antibacterial activity.
-(6) The essential oil will be stronger and, diluted properly, can add to an antimicrobial oral rinse.
+(6) This gives us reason to believe that the essential oil, diluted properly, can add to an antimicrobial oral rinse.

-With oils that have content like estragole that require a bit of extra attention, synergy can allow you to use a little less of it while actually obtaining more benefits.
-Synergy is especially important for antimicrobial benefits, and anise demonstrates this perfectly.
+With oils that have content like estragole that require a bit of extra attention to caution, synergy can allow you to use a little less of it while actually obtaining more benefits.
+Synergy is especially important for antimicrobial benefits in vitro, and anise demonstrates this perfectly.
 In a 2008 study, anise essential oil demonstrated increased antibacterial benefits when paired with thyme essential oil, one of the best-loved antimicrobials out there.
 (7)